-Monika: Could you tell me about the importance of love in your life?
+Monika: How would you describe the role of love in your life?

-But the importance of love?
+Crista: The importance of love?
 Sure.
 We all need to be loved, and having someone to cuddle next to at night is the best and most comfortable feeling we can achieve.

-Monika: Many transgender ladies write their memoirs.
-Have you ever thought about writing such a book yourself?
+Monika: Many transgender women write memoirs about their experiences.
+Have you ever considered writing a book yourself?

 Crista: Yep.
 It’s called When Fantasies Are Fulfilled.
 My YouTube videos are direct readings and my acting out each chapter, up to chapter 63 thus far, with more than double that still to read, but it’s already written and on my publisher’s desk.

-Crista: Yea, I’m trying to take over my job by becoming the highest-ranking person in the building, one step up at a time.
-Now I’m about to enter 3rd in command with keys to the building.
-Only 2 more positions to go, and I’ve only been employed for 5 months.
+Crista: Yeah, I’m trying to take over my job by becoming the highest-ranking person in the building, one step at a time.
+Now I’m about to enter third in command with keys to the building.
+Only two more positions to go, and I’ve only been employed for five months.
+Oh, that, and just trying to finish my DUI court program.
+I’ve been in it for three years now and finish in nine more months.

-Monika: What would you recommend to all transgender girls struggling with gender dysphoria?
+Monika: What advice would you give to transgender girls who are struggling with gender dysphoria?

 Crista: Don’t worry too much.
-Write yourself out a timeline, and just do it.
+Write yourself out a timeline and just do it.
 Most of it is in your head.
 The only real difficulties are financial ones.
 Everything else is superficial.

-If someone is giving you resistance, fuck them.
+Crista: If someone is giving you resistance, fuck them.
 They don’t live your life, you do.
-Find someone in the community you can look up to for whatever reason, and follow in their footsteps, with a few adjustments along the way to make it your own path.
+Find someone in the community you can look up to for whatever reason, and follow in their footsteps with a few adjustments along the way to make it your own path.
 Just set your mind to it and do it already.
 The younger you do it, the better you’ll turn out and the more you’ll thank yourself later.

+Crista: Prices of surgeries will only keep going up, but they also keep getting better, and what’s available right now is great just the way it is.
 Do your research, make your decisions, and do them.
 The longer you struggle with things, the longer you’ll wait to live the life you want.

 Monika: Crista, thank you for the interview!